-Gnomes, Nisse, and Tomte
+Gnomes, Nisser, and Tomtar

-Nisse are extremely strong for their size, and use their strength to both help with chores and act as guardians of the homes they place under their protection.
+Nisser are extremely strong for their size, and use their strength to both help with chores and act as guardians of the homes they place under their protection.
 It's important to respect the Nisse's wishes and live a good, productive life, as well as generally being polite to the house gnome, or he will become offended and seek retribution that can take the form of anything from minor pranks to ruining the offending party's fortunes completely.
 Being polite to a Nisse includes such considerations as yelling a warning if one should spill anything in the house, and not urinating anywhere other than the toilet--one never knows where a Nisse might be standing.
-Nisse love animals in general, but horses specifically; it's said that one can tell which horse in a stable is the Nisse's favorite, since it will always appear the most nourished and well-groomed.
+Nisser love animals in general, but horses specifically; it's said that one can tell which horse in a stable is the Nisse's favorite, since it will always appear the most nourished and well-groomed.
 Similarly to brownies, a gift of food can go a long way towards improving a Nisse's temperament, and they're said to particularly enjoy a good bowl of porridge topped with butter.